In this chapter, we focused on the analysis of genomes, transcrip... | Channels for Pearson+

 In this chapter, we focused on the analysis of genomes, transcriptomes, and proteomes and considered important applications and findings from these endeavors.
 At the same time, we found many opportunities to consider the methods and reasoning by which much of this information was acquired.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions?

-How has the concept of a reference genome evolved to encompass a broader understanding of genomic variation in humans?
+How have microarrays demonstrated that, although all cells of an organism have the same genome, some genes are expressed in almost all cells, whereas other genes show cell- and tissue-specific expression?

-Master Genomics Overview with a bite sized video explanation from Kylia GoodnerStart learning
+Master Functional Genomics with a bite sized video explanation from Kylia GoodnerStart learning